microsoft/TailwindTraders-Website/SECURITY.md

 | 4.0.x   | :white_check_mark: |
 | < 4.0   | :x:                |

+# Ensuring scans

+If creating containers, ensure you're running a scan that they contain no vulnerabilities

 ## Reporting a Vulnerability

 Use this section to tell people how to report a vulnerability.